juniorgasparotto/GraphExpression/doc/.generator/pages/impl/graph-info.md

 }
 ```

-A primeira saída mostra como ficou os caminhos do grafo `A`:
+Na primeira saída, vemos os caminhos do grafo `A`:

 ```
 -> A: HashCode: 32854180